jimhigson/oboe.js/writing/main/2_Introduction.md

 only possible mapping.
 Importing some moderate Whorfianism [@whorf56][@sapir58] from linguistics, we might venture to say that the programming languages we use encourage us to think in the terms that they easily support.
+Also UML!
 For any multi-packet message sent via a network some parts will arrive before others, at least approximately in-order, but whilst coding a C-inspired language whose return statements yield single, discrete values it comfortable to conceptualise the REST